marcinjahn/technology-notebook/src/docs/programming/javascript/angular/services.md

 :::

 Services in Angular are just typical TypeScript classes.
-They do not use any Angular-specific decorator (unless you want to [inject some other service](#injecting-into-services)).
+They do not use any Angular-specific decorator (unless you want to [inject into some other service](#injecting-into-services)).

 ## Scope